simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

 #### Exercise 4.1: Add a dialog ####

-1. In **Home.html**, locate the "Exercise: Selected data dialog" section (commented) and add the following HTML piece right after.
+1. In **Home.html**, locate the "Exercise: Selected data dialog" comment and add the following HTML piece below it.
 This is an Office UI Fabric styled dialog.
     ```html
     <div id="selected-data-dialog" class="ms-Dialog ms-Dialog--lgHeader">
         <div class="ms-Overlay"></div>